subsquid/docs/docs/migrate/migrate-to-fire-squid.md

 ## Overview

 This guide goes through the necessary steps to migrate v5 squids to FireSquid and provide a summary of the new features.
+For the sake of simplicity, this guide is built upon `SubstrateProcessor` as it has the same execution model as the previous versions.
+Once the guide is complete, we recommend refactoring the squid to a much more performant [`SubstrateBatchProcessor`](/develop-a-squid/squid-processor) as the next step.

 ## 1 Package version updates for FireSquid